- Wash your hands

 (For Rinne's test, a normal test is known as a positive test - the opposite of most other medical tests.
 Since this is confusing, we suggest you use 'normal' and 'abnormal', supplemented with shorthand where appropriate.)

 Strike the tuning fork and hold the base on the patient's forehead.
-Ask the patient where they can hear it loudest - both ears, left or right.
+Ask the patient where they can hear it loudest - in the middle, left or right.

 Record whether the result is central/equivocal, left or right.

-- Normal Rinne's bilaterally and Weber's central = normal
+- Normal Rinne's bilaterally and Weber's central = normal, or symmetrical sensorineural hearing loss

-- Abnormal Rinne's on the left and Weber's lateralising away to the right = sensorineural hearing loss on the left (and vice versa)
+- Abnormal Rinne's on the left and Weber's lateralising to the right = sensorineural hearing loss on the left.
+This situation is known as the "false negative" Rinne.

 Free field hearing test:

-Choose any three words, each with two syllables (i.e. mango, pencil, apron).
+Choose words, each with two balanced syllables (e.g. cowboy, football, mango, pencil, apron).

-On the side of the test ear, shield the patient's eyes and gently & repetitively press on the tragus of the non-test ear (to ‘mask’ it from inadvertently hearing).
+On the side of the test ear, shield the patient's eyes with one hand, and gently & repetitively press on the tragus of the non-test ear, using your other hand passed behind the patient's head.
+This masks the non-test ear.

 - Whispered: normal hearing